-Get your spoon ready, because you’re going to want to slurp up the sauce on this AH-mazing Keto Asparagus with Lemon Sauce.
+Get your spoon ready, because you’re going to want to slurp up the sauce on this AH-mazing Keto Asparagus with Lemon Sauce, and I’ll show you all my tips and tricks to make this no-fail keto lemon sauce!

 This egg-free lemon sauce is a twist on a classic beurre blanc sauce.
 That restaurant-quality sauce is finicky and prone to breaking (the butter separating from the other ingredients), but this simplified version is just as tasty and SO MUCH easier.